We All Win When We Stop Competing

 A Rising Tide Doesn’t Just Lift Boats, It Builds Bridges

 Some of the best jobs I’ve had came from someone else’s referral.
 A friend who shared the post.
 A colleague who dropped my name.
 Someone brave enough to believe we could both belong.
+Research backs this up — generosity often strengthens careers and networks, not weakens them (Harvard Business Review).

 • When I share an opening, it’s not a flex or a favor.
 It’s an act of faith in the people I admire.